 Young children hit, kick and scratch because they may not yet have developed the ability to regulate their emotions or communicate their needs and feelings effectively.
-Although children in FS1 and FS2 will already have some control over their emotions, they may still have limited language to express what they want and limited skills to cope with their frustrations.
+Although toddlers have already some control over their emotions, they still have limited language to express what they want and limited skills to cope with their frustrations.
 They may hit, kick, scratch, pinch or grab other people's hair or body parts when they are frustrated, angry, scared, or seeking attention.
 They may also imitate behaviours they have seen from others or use physically hurtful actions as a way to assert their dominance or defend their belongings.
-It is essential to teach children non-physical and non-harmful ways to express themselves and to model positive behaviour (also see Behaviour for Learning Policy).
+It is essential to teach children non-physical and unharmful ways to express themselves and to model positive behaviour (also see Behaviour for Learning Policy).